 When picked early and then roasted, Hatch green chiles have a very smoky, upfront flavor, then as the chiles mature and turn red, they develop a slightly sweeter flavor profile and a more earthy underlying taste.”
 Source

-- Diced or Stewed Tomatoes | I like a little more tomatoes in mine, but you can adjust as you prefer.
+- Tomatoes | Use diced, stewed, or fire-roasted tomatoes.
+I prefer a little more tomatoes in mine, but you can adjust the amount as you prefer.

-- Jalapenos | Roasted, Fresh or canned is fine.
+- Jalapenos | Roasted, Fresh, or canned is fine.

-- Chicken Stock or Broth | Like your green chile thick, use less, like it more soup-y, add more!
+- Chicken Broth or stock | Like your green chile thick, use less, like it more soup-y, add more!

 - Masa | Traditional Chile Verde is made with gluten-free Masa (corn flour), if you don’t have any, you can swap for regular flour.